trilitech/tezos-developer-docs/README.md

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To setup the site locally, first install the npm dependencies:

 ```bash
 npm install